Broken tennis strings are common and annoying, but a part of the game.

 With a hybrid pattern, it divides the tension to different strings so that you’re not stressing out the entire racket each time you make contact with the ball.

 Hybrid stringing patterns can, at the very least, give you a few extra months of wear and tear before you have to restring your racket.

 Keep Your Gear Maintained

-Having the right tennis racket stringer and the proper amount of tension on your racket, as defined by your manufacturer, will be your saving grace.
+Combining the right string with the proper amount of tension on your racket (as defined by your manufacturer) may be your saving grace.